What Is a Reaffirmation Agreement?

 When you file for bankruptcy, many of your unsecured debts can be discharged.
 However, in certain situations, you may want to repay a particular debt such as a vehicle loan so that you can keep the item after bankruptcy.
 You would do this through a reaffirmation agreement.

 Essentially, a reaffirmation agreement is a contract you enter with the creditor where the debt is not discharged and you agree to repay the debt after the bankruptcy.

 Can I Use a Reaffirmation Agreement to Keep My Car?

-But even if those assets aren’t enough for you, there are still ways that you can keep certain assets that you need post-bankruptcy but that would otherwise be lost through bankruptcy proceedings.
+A reaffirmation agreement is one way that you can keep certain assets that you need post-bankruptcy but that would otherwise be lost through bankruptcy proceedings.
 Take your car for example.
 Although California’s exemptions might allow you to keep several thousands of dollars in equity that you have built up, that might not be enough to allow you to keep your vehicle.

 So, instead of losing your vehicle and simply keeping the equity in it, you can choose to enter into a reaffirmation agreement.
 Here, you simply agree to keep that debt post-bankruptcy and pay it off like you would any other loan.
 This is oftentimes a viable option because you’ve freed yourself of other debt, which will probably make it easier to repay your car loan.

-All of this is to say that there are certain steps that you can take to better ensure that your post-bankruptcy life is started with the stability you need and deserve.
+There are certain steps that you can take to better ensure that your post-bankruptcy life is started with the stability you need and deserve.
 If you’d like to learn more about how to navigate this process in a way that suits your needs, then it might be time to talk to a bankruptcy attorney.